vippsas/vipps-recurring-api/vipps-recurring-api.md

 5. Using the sub from step 4, call the [`GET:/vipps-userinfo-api/userinfo/{sub}`][userinfo-endpoint] endpoint to retrieve the user's information.

-**Important note:** The API call to the [`GET:/vipps-userinfo-api/userinfo/{sub}`][userinfo-endpoint] endpoint must _not_ include the subscription key (the `Ocp-Apim-Subscription-Key` header) used for the Recurring API.
+**Important note:** The API call to the [`GET:/vipps-userinfo-api/userinfo/{sub}`][userinfo-endpoint] endpoint must *not* include the subscription key (the `Ocp-Apim-Subscription-Key` header) used for the Recurring API.
-This is because userinfo is part of Vipps Login and is therefore _not_ under the same subscription, and will result in a `HTTP Unauthorized 401` error.
+This is because userinfo is part of Login and is therefore *not* under the same subscription, and will result in a `HTTP Unauthorized 401` error.

 ### Example calls